 Minerva optimizes mineral deposit discovery and metallurgical research by combining AI technologies with geological modelling, exploratory data analysis, and other modern technologies such as augmented reality.
 This optimum combination of AI technologies allows our clients to find the best locations for exploration, to explain in detail why each location was identified, and to provide advice on what additional exploration information to look for.

 Minerva’s technology has been used in a number of projects for government agencies focused on identifying public domain exploration targets to promote mining within their jurisdictions.
 Last year Minerva completed the Yukon Mineral Targets project, an interactive website that allows the user to evaluate targets and understand how they were generated.
-Minerva recently completed a project in Papua New Guinea, the results of which will be announced publicly during the PDAC conference in March 2020.
+Minerva recently completed a project in Papua New Guinea, the results of which will be announced publicly in early 2020.

 Overcome resource limitations with hundreds of deposit-specific targets or increase your R.O.I. in drill-hole assay data.